 SPONSORED

-The need for speech pathologists is being driven by a combination of factors including an aging population; increased survival rates for premature infants, trauma victims and stroke victims; increased school enrollments and bilingualism, according to the American Speech-Language-Hearing Association (ASHA).
+The need for speech pathologists is driven by a combination of factors including an aging population; increased survival rates for premature infants, trauma victims, and stroke victims; and increased school enrollments and bilingualism, according to the American Speech-Language-Hearing Association (ASHA) market trends report.

-Most SLPs work in educational and health care settings, but there are other workplace environments available to SLPs, according to the BLS.
+ASHA reports that most SLPs work in educational and healthcare settings, but there are also other workplace environments available to SLPs.
 Some SLPs even travel between different facilities or fill temporary positions for weeks or months in different states or countries.

 Traditional settings